 The Blue Dog Coalition is an official caucus in the U.S. House of Representatives that formed following the 1994 mid-term congressional elections.
 In that election, the Republican Party netted a gain of 54 seats in the House of Representatives and eight seats in the Senate, which resulted in the Republicans gaining control of both the House and Senate the following January.
 The Republican Party had not held majority status in the House of Representatives since the 83rd Congress (elected in 1952).

 The Coalition’s founding members viewed the 1994 election results as an indication that the Democratic Party had gone too far left and was rejected by the American people.
-So, there was an effort by fiscally conservative and moderate Democrats to form a voting bloc representing what they viewed as the middle of the partisan spectrum and one that would serve as fierce advocates for fiscal responsibility.
+So, there was an effort by fiscally-responsible and moderate Democrats to form a voting bloc representing what they viewed as the middle of the partisan spectrum and one that would serve as fierce advocates for fiscal responsibility.
 Their goals were to hold both parties accountable to promises of fiscal restraint and, by working with both parties, to stop legislation from going too far right or too far left.

 Inspired by the canine paintings of Cajun artist George Rodrique, who often painted a blue dog with yellow eyes, the founding members coined the term Blue Dogs after the old adage that many southerners, from the post-Reconstruction era to the late 1900s, would have “sooner voted for a yellow dog than for a Republican.”
 Many members had also said they felt “choked blue” by the extremes of both parties and therefore the group adopted the term Blue Dog Democrats.